 Wilderness Therapy Provides a Novel and Therapeutic Environment for At-Risk Youth

 A credible wilderness therapy program will provide unique opportunities for personal growth through mental health treatment.
 They do this while incorporating the healing effects of the outdoors.
 Being away from the distractions that are present in a typical adolescent and young adult life is an ideal environment, where they can realize their true potential.
 Research shows that merely spending time outside can improve both physical and mental health.
-Wilderness therapy is not just playing outdoors, nor is it a ‘boot camp.‘ Instead, therapists assess the at-risk youth’s varying needs.
+Wilderness therapy is not just playing outdoors, nor is it a ‘boot camp.‘ Instead, therapists assess each student’s varying needs.
 With this information, they can direct each step in their care.
 Therapists create a unique treatment plan for each student.
 This treatment plan is implemented throughout the process.

-Credible wilderness therapy programs take a whole person approach towards treatment.
+Credible wilderness therapy programs take a whole-person approach towards treatment.
 For example, at Aspiro, instead of focusing on a single problem like school failure, therapists strive to build a relationship with each client.
 They then can address the root causes of behaviors rather than just the symptoms.

 - Research-based and results-driven model